Free Will in Ancient Thought

 • Explain what Frede means when he says that "now [in the Platonists and Peripatetics] reason does appear in two roles" (A Free Will, 39).
 Explain what the thinks these two roles are.

 • As Frede understands them, the Platonists and Peripatetics think that reason finds it difficult to resist impulsive impressions that have their origin in the nonrational part of the soul.
-Explain the problem he thinks the Platonists and Peripatetics face in explaining why such impressions have this power over reason.
+Explain the problem he thinks the Platonists and Peripatetics face.

 Prompt for Unit 5

-• According to Frede, the late Stoics thought that the will is naturally free.
-Explain what he thinks they mean.
+• Explain what Frede means when he says that the late Stoics thought the will is naturally free.

 Bibliography Project